 These days, gear manufacturers are keenly aware that users want to work out at home but may be limited in how much space they have to work out.
 The answer lies with ingenious folding equipment.
-Just like the best folding treadmills, folding indoor bikes reduce in size, so you can store them in a cupboard or other small spaces when not in use.
+Like the best folding treadmills, indoor folding bikes reduce in size, so you can store them in a cupboard or other small spaces when not in use.

 Cycling provides an excellent all-around cardiovascular workout, and the best folding exercise bikes will get you to work up a sweat in your own house via a low-impact session.
 As a result, it’s become hugely popular, and there are many ways to make your indoor cycling training more challenging and a more intense workout.